-The Company maintains a deferred compensation plan allowing salary and incentive compensation deferrals for qualifying employees as permitted by the Internal Revenue Code.
+The Company maintains a deferred compensation plan allowing voluntary salary and incentive compensation deferrals for qualifying employees as permitted by the Internal Revenue Code.
 Participant deferrals earn investment returns based on a select number of investment options, including equity, debt, and real estate mutual funds.
-Beginning in fiscal 2012, the Company invests comparable amounts in marketable securities to mitigate the risk associated with the investment return on the employee deferrals.
+The Company invests comparable amounts in marketable securities to mitigate the risk associated with the investment return on the employee deferrals.